Anthroprism

 About

-Anthroprism is a narrative audio project exploring how our definitions of “human” shape our ideological and ethical relationships with ourselves, other animals, and the natural world.
+Anthroprism is an immersive narrative audio project exploring how our definitions of “human” shape our ideological and ethical relationships with ourselves, other animals, and the natural world.

 Creator